 Restoration began in 1991 when paddocks were cleared and planted, and tidal pools were re-created.
 Thanks to the hard work of Estuary Trust volunteers and Christchurch City Council Rangers, the wetland habitat was restored in 2002.

 The reserve is a salt marsh.
 A salt marsh is a coastal wetland that is regularly flooded and drained by saltwater tides.
 Three large pipes running under Humphreys Drive allow tidal flow in and out of the reserve.

 Bed uplift from the 2011 earthquakes reduced tidal flushing but enough tidal water still enters to maintain the salt-tolerant plants and wider ecosystem.

 As well as salt marsh, the reserve hosts coastal shrubland, bush and salt meadow.
 Its role is to provide nesting, roosting and feeding habitat for native and migratory birds, as well as provide habitat for fish, estuarine marine life, lizards and terrestrial invertebrates.

 The space is also a valuable recreational area for the local community.
 Seats at viewing points overlook the pools which are a hotspot for wetland and wading birds, including the migratory bar-tailed godwit/kuaka.

 Over 100,000 trees, shrubs and marsh plants have now been planted at this site and volunteers play a major role in caring for these.

-Charlesworth Reserve is being actively restored by the Avon-Heathcote Ihutai Estuary Trust(external link), with support from Trees for Canterbury(external link), who donate and assist the planting of native vegetation.
+Charlesworth Reserve is being actively restored by the Avon-Heathcote Ihutai Estuary Trust, with support from Trees for Canterbury(external link), who donate and assist in the planting of native vegetation.